nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use Case ID:** UC03 \- Record Grade
 **Main Success Scenario (MSS):**

+1. TA finds a student in the system.
-1. TA records a grade for a student.
+2. TA records a grade for the student.
-2. TAHub confirms the successful recording of the grade.
+3. TAHub confirms the successful recording of the grade.

 Use case ends.